 '''

-.INCLUDE 'file_path file_name'
+.INCLUDE 'file_path_and_name'

-.inc 'file_path file_name'
+.inc 'file_path_and_name'

 '''

-Table 11: File Include Arguments
+Table 9: File Include Arguments

-Argument Description file_path Path name of a file for computer operating systems that support tree- structured directories.
-An include file can contain nested .INCLUDE calls to another include file. file_name Name of a file to include in the data file.
-Any name valid under the computer's operating system may be used.
+Argument Description file_path_and_name File name, optionally preceded by a file path, of a file for computer operating systems that support tree-structured directories.
+Any strings, including directory separator characters, valid under the computer's operating system may be used.

-Use this statement to include another netlist in the current circuit description.
+Use this statement to include the contents of another file in the current circuit description.
 The file path and file name shall be enclosed in single or double quotation marks.
+Relative paths are strongly suggested.

 '''

-.INCLUDE '/myhome/subcircuits/circuit ́
+.INCLUDE '/myhome/subcircuits/circuit'

 '''